dannyobrien761/body-health-app/README.md

 ```

-#### my code snippet used in my final version to create new herbcards if there are more herbs than cards on display
+#### my code snippet used in my final version to create new herbcards if there are more herbs, than cards on display

 ```javaScript
 // If there are not enough herb-card elements, create new ones